 This is the person that is responsible for creating the dashboard and managing the project.
 As you are the one reading this book this is likely you.
 Since you will be involved in all steps, you should be in charge of coordinating all efforts of the project.

 - Metric calculation

 This stakeholder group is the most passive in the creation of the dashboard, but the most active once the dashboard is finalized.

 - Provide feedback on whether or not the dashboard is useful

-There are no direct responsibilities for this role during the design and build phase, however, all design decisions should take into account how the consumer will interact with the dashboard.
-Pretty much every decision that is made in this project should be made with the Consumer in mind.
+There are no direct responsibilities for this role during the design and build phase.
+However, all design decisions should take into account how the audience will interact with the dashboard.
+Pretty much every decision that is made in this project should be made with the audience in mind.
 Their product or business knowledge, business role, and any cultural or other sensitivities NEED to be considered when completing almost every step of the dashboard project.

 - What devices will they use to view this dashboard?